 On your first day back at work, set up a lunch or coffee (in person or virtual) with another working mom – perhaps someone from your office who has been through maternity leave and returns before.
 She will know exactly what you’re going through and be able to offer you some important perspectives on this time of transition.
 If your workplace has a working parent group, connect with its members.
 (If it doesn’t consider starting one after you get your working mama sea legs!)
 Join a session of the Mindful Return program to meet other mamas who are all returning to work the same time you are and who will have your back through the transition.
 Reach out to friends to let them know you’d like their support during this time.

 Finally, remember, mama that the return to work is a process and not an event.
 Be patient with yourself.
 Don’t expect to feel completely “normal” after day one or week one or even month one.
 And remind yourself that you’ve done hard things before, and you’ll succeed at this challenge, too.

-Lori Mihalich-Levin, JD, believes in empowering working parents.
-She is the founder and CEO of Mindful Return, author of Back to Work After Baby: How to Plan and Navigate a Mindful Return to Work from Maternity Leave, and co-host of the Parents at Work Podcast.
+She believes in empowering working parents.
+Also, the founder and CEO of Mindful Return, author of Back to Work After Baby: How to Plan and Navigate a Mindful Return to Work from Maternity Leave, and co-host of the Parents at Work Podcast.
 She is mama to two wonderful red-headed boys (ages 8 and 10) and is a partner in the health care practice at Dentons US LLP.
-Her thought leadership has been featured in publications including Forbes, The Washington Post, New York Times Parenting, Thrive Global, and The Huffington Post.
+Her thought leadership has been featured in publications including Forbes, The Washington Post, New York Times Parenting, Thrive Global and The Huffington Post.
 Download your free guide, 99 Questions to Ask Yourself Before, During, and After Parental Leave at https://www.mindfulreturn.com!